ingebeumer/PLC-SQLServer/README.md

 Get Power BI desktop by either installing as an app from the Microsoft Store or downloading directly.
 - https://docs.microsoft.com/en-us/power-bi/fundamentals/desktop-get-the-desktop
 - https://aka.ms/pbidesktop (Microsoft Store)

+# How to
+Open the pbix file with Power BI desktop and Refresh to get the latest data,  dates may have passed and updates may have been released.
+-> insert image